yang3kc/llm_for_css/docs/index.md

 Remember to add `.env` to your `.gitignore` file to prevent it from being committed.

 See [.env.template](https://github.com/yang3kc/llm_for_css/blob/main/.env.template) for an example of the `.env` file.

+On **Google Colab**, use Colab Secrets instead: click the key icon in the left sidebar, add a secret named `OPENAI_API_KEY`, and enable notebook access.
+The tutorial notebooks read the key from there automatically.

 ## Dependencies